alphamikle/nanc_docs/docs/backend_driven_ui.md

 }
 ```

-If you approach the design of click handlers with foresight, you can implement very complex user scenarios, say - by implementing an event handling queue:
+If you approach the design of events handlers with foresight, you can implement very complex user scenarios, say - by implementing an event handling queue:

 ```html
 <inkWell onPressed="addToCart:12345 > showNotification:'You successfully added product to your cart!' > somethingElse">